Omegapoint/microservice-workshop/workshop/instructions/01_service_discovery/README.md

 }
 ```

 3. Make a call to a known service.
 Running services can be found in Eureka.
-There should be a PingService which has the `GET` endpoint `/ping`
+There should be a SuperHeroService which has the `GET` endpoint `/ping`
 Either create a new HTTP endpoint or use the existing helloWorld#HelloWorldController method.
 ```java
 @Autowired